janithT/gapstars-tmpr/README.md

 ### Install without Docker

 1. Clone the repository
-2. Install WAMP or XAMPP web server and make vertual directories.
-(Dont need if you are using `www` or `htdocs` defalut directories.)
+2. Install WAMP or XAMPP any other web server and make vertual hosts to the clone repo directory.
+(Dont need if you are using `www` or `htdocs` defalut directories).
+3. Run `npm install` to install node modules.
-3. After starting the server you can check on published URL.
+4. After starting the server you can check on published URL.
 (127.0.0.1 or 127.0.0.1:8000)

+If you are using artisan server Run `php artisan serve` to start the laravel development server.

 # Run Vuejs App